russell-cooks/azure-docs/articles/media-services/live-video-analytics-edge/2-signal-gate-tutorial.md

 - An independent source, for example, the opening of a door.

 Alternatively, you can trigger recording only when an inferencing service detects that a specific event has occurred.
 In this tutorial, you'll use a video of a person walking and vehicles moving on a freeway and record video clips whenever a person is detected and whenever motion is detected.
-To record video clips with two different triggers, object detection and motion detection, to two different locations, your edge device and the cloud, you will need to use two signal gates.
+To record video clips with two different triggers, object detection and motion detection, to two different locations, your Edge device and the cloud, you will need to use two signal gates.

 > [!NOTE]
 > [LVA 2.0](upgrading-lva-module.md) is required to complete this tutorial.